jlwolf94/weather_display/README.md

 # Weather Display

-A simple Python program that retrieves weather data from a specified weather station over the internet and displays the data in the current terminal.
+A simple Python program that retrieves weather data from different sources and displays the data on the console or on a display.

 ## Installation